whathecker/personal-website/README.md

 # Personal Website
-  This repository contains the source code of my [personal website](https://www.yunjaeoh.com) (Update: I shut it down cause Managed K8s cluster is too costly for this website.)
+  This repository contains the source code of my [personal website](https://www.yunjaeoh.com) (Update: Site is no longer live cause the GCP managed K8s cluster is too costly)